Education in Kenya: Grading system

 The number of students admitted to public universities through the Kenya Universities and Colleges Central Placement Service (KUCCPS), prior to 2012 known as Kenya Universities Joint Admissions Board (JAB), depends on the total number of beds available in all the public universities.
 Nonetheless, those who miss out but attained the minimum university entry mark of C+ or C with a relevant diploma certificate are admitted through the parallel degree programs (module II) if they can afford the full fees for the course.

 Students who manage a grade of C+ qualify to do a degree course at the university.
 Owing to the competition, and fewer places at the university, those with B and in a few cases B−, and above are taken for degree courses at the public universities and benefit by paying government-subsidized fees.
 The rest join private universities or middle-level colleges.

 This has been the subject of much discussion with people questioning the rationale and morality of locking out qualified students from public institutions yet still admitting those who come from financially able families.

-Technical and Vocational Education and Training Institutions
+Technical and Vocational Education and Training institutions

 These institutions operate under the state department of vocational and technical training under the helm of a principal secretary.
-Current PS is Kevit Desai.
+Current PS is Esther Thaara Muhoria.

 They award artisan, craft and diploma and higher national diploma certificates after successful completion of relevant courses.
 Courses offered by these institutions include Business Education, Accounting, Secretarial Studies, Nursing, Teacher Training, Computer Studies, Journalism, Media, Design, Culinary Studies, Foreign Languages, Tourism and Engineering.
 In order of credibility or accreditation, national polytechnics rank first, followed by government training institutes, teacher training colleges and private institutions.
 Although generally termed colleges, these institutions do not award degrees.
 Degrees are only awarded by Universities and Technical Universities.

+Over time, education has been a critical component in the pursuit of a meaningful life.
+People can get knowledge, skills, and perspectives important for career success, personal growth, and social contributions.
+However, it is not appropriate to view education as the only way of fulfilling life due to its limitations.
+Education provides a good foundation for economic stability and career opportunities.
+When well-educated, people will cultivate problem-solving, critical thinking, and communication skills to navigate the complex and competitive job market in the 21st century (Tran, 2023).
+Notably, it brings opportunities and opens doors for people to pursue their passions and have a sense of purpose and fulfilment.